 Sangam, which is the Sanskrit word for “confluence” is quite literally a confluence of three holy rivers in India.
-The “Triveni Sangam” as the official name goes is the meeting point of the Ganges, Yamuna and the mythical Saraswati River in Allahabad.
-It is believed that the Sarswati River disappears underground the meeting point.
+The “Triveni Sangam” as the official name goes is the meeting point of the Ganges, Yamuna and the mythical Saraswati rivers in Allahabad.
+It is believed that the Saraswati river disappears underground at the meeting point.

 An annual Magh Mela is also held here in the month of January.
 Devotees, notwithstanding the cold, take a purifying dip in the sangam.The ashes of several national leaders and personalities have been immersed here, including the ashes of Mahatma Gandhi in 1948.